 Mount Rainier National Park is another must-visit destination, ideal for day trips from Seattle.
 The park is located just south of Seattle.
 Mount Rainier is the tallest mountain in all of Washington State.

-Check for any closures and safety alerts on the park’s official website right here.
-The admission fee costs $30 per vehicle, as of November 2020.
+Check for any closures and safety alerts on the park’s official website.
+The admission fee costs $30 per vehicle.

 Take the scenic chicane-filled Paradise Valley Road until you reach Paradise.
 As the name suggests, this area looks straight out of a fairytale.
 Expect truly spectacular scenery, including tall waterfalls and wildflower meadows.
 Take in the view at Inspiration Point, this pullout offers amazing mountain views.